nikijiandani/practice/ruby.md

 ## Parent

 In Ruby every class sub-classes from some "parent".
 The class you're looking at also has access to methods - both instance and class - documented in the parent class.

+## irb

+Ruby has a built in interactive environment called "irb" that can be very helpful when writing Ruby code.
+When you want to exit `irb` back to the command line, just type `exit`.